Alpine Valleys Community Leadership Board

 Anthony is a graduate of the 2005-2006 AVCLP program.
 In addition to AVCL, Anthony’s other community roles include Director of North East Waste Resource Recovery Group, Treasurer of the Greta Valley Landcare Group and one of the Trustees of the historic Greta Cemetery.
 Anthony works for the Australian Tax Office and jointly operates the family beef cattle farm at Greta West.
 Anthony previously served as a Councillor with the Rural City of Wangaratta for ten years, including two years as Mayor and was also a Board Member of NECMA for eleven years.
 He is passionate about local history, environmental and sustainability issues and in his spare time enjoys reading, hunting and collecting vintage machinery.

-Robyn joined the AVCL Board in 2015, and works for GOTAFE in the role of Partnership Manager.
-Robyn has held a wide range of senior executive roles in the adult education sector, including the inaugural Centre Manager for the CSU/GOTAFE campus in Wangaratta.
+Robyn joined the AVCL Board in 2015, and works for the Victorian Department of Education & Training as the Project Manager for the Shepparton Education Plan.
+Robyn has held a wide range of senior executive roles in the education sector, most recently with Goulburn Ovens TAFE, and Charles Sturt University.
 Robyn lives near Benalla with her family and enjoys spending free time on their rural property.